 That simple equation can help you decide if what you are paying hourly for the internet is actually worth it or not.

 Next, take into consideration what you are using the internet for.
-Maybe you login so that you can earn money online, or maybe it’s to stream the occasional Netflix show.
+Maybe you login so that you can earn money online, or maybe it’s to stream the occasional Netflix show (you can also get Netflix for free).

 Taking an honest look at how you use your time on the internet can also help you decide if paying for your internet is worth it.